mtlong29/MySite/_posts/blog/2017-07-28-custom-wordpress-login-page.md

 {% include /globalSections/toc.html %}

 There are many reasons why someone would want to create a custom wordpress login page.
-I decided to design a custom login page for a new theme I was working on based off of the <a class="fancyLink" href="http://underscores.me/">underscores</a> starter.
+I decided to design a custom login page for a new theme I was working on based off of the <a href="http://underscores.me/">underscores</a> starter.
 Upon briefly researching the current standards of doing this I noticed the top search results were all plugin based.
 Yuck..
 Using a plugin is often a gross approach to things in my opinion.
 This post documents how I changed my login page such as the example below.

 <figure class="full">
 	<a href="/images/post-custom-wordpress-login/customWordpressLogin.jpg" title="Custom Wordpress Login"><img src="/images/post-custom-wordpress-login/customWordpressLogin.jpg" alt="Custom Wordpress Login" /></a>